Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

 This theorem contains an implicit statement, namely that the existence of a transverse invariant measure for $\hcF$ implies the existence of a transverse invariant measure for $\F$.
 In fact these two assertions are equivalent as explained in Proposition \ref{equholinv}.

-The algebraic argument we gave above will be replaced by an argument of \emph{absolute continuity} of horospheric subfoliations, which will allow us to prove that all Gibbs $su$-states are totally invariant.
-The principle behind this result, which is the cornerstone of \cite{Al2}, is that prescribing both the measure classes of the conditional measures of a $G_t$-invariant measure in the stable and unstable manifolds is too restrictive and implies the existence of a transverse invariant measure.
+The Lie group action argument we gave above will be replaced by an argument of \emph{absolute continuity} of stable and unstable subfoliations, which will allow us to prove that all Gibbs $su$-states are totally invariant.
+The principle behind this result, which is the cornerstone of \cite{Al2}, is that prescribing both the measure classes of the conditional measures of a $G_t$-invariant measure in the stable and unstable manifolds is very restrictive and implies the existence of a transverse invariant measure, which is a rare phenomenon.

-Note that this theorem implies that foliated geodesic flows of most foliations with negatively curved leaves don't preserve any smooth measure.
-Indeed, assume that the leafwise metric comes from an ambient Riemannian metric on $M$.
-By absolute continuity of the stable and unstable foliations (see Theorem \ref{absolutecontinuity}), the conditional measures in stable and unstable manifolds of any smooth measure in $\hM$ are both equivalent to the Lebesgue measure so that there must exist a transverse invariant measure.
+Note that this theorem implies that foliated geodesic flows of most smooth foliations with negatively curved leaves don't preserve any smooth measure.
+Indeed, assume that $M$ is equipped with a smooth Riemannian metric whose restriction to the leaves has negative sectional curvature everywhere (see \cite{AlY} for a discussion on the existence of such metrics).
+Suppose the foliated geodesic flow $G_t$ preserves a smooth measure.
+Using the absolute continuity of the stable and unstable foliations (see Theorem \ref{absolutecontinuity}), the conditional measures in local stable and unstable manifolds of this measure are both equivalent to the Lebesgue measure.
+We deduce that such a measure is a Gibbs $su$-state and Theorem \ref{mtheoremsugibbsgeodesique} implies that there must exist a transverse invariant measure.

-Our work is related to Walczak's work on dynamics of the foliated geodesic flow \cite{W}.
+There is a relation with Walczak's work on dynamics of the foliated geodesic flow \cite{W}.
 He proved that when $(M,\F)$ is endowed with a Riemannian metric (the leaves are not supposed to be negatively curved), the foliated geodesic flow of $\hM$ preserves the Riemannian volume of $\hM$ if and only if $\F$ is transversally minimal (see \cite{W} for further details).

 \begin{maincoro} Let $(M,\F)$ be a closed foliated manifold endowed with a smooth Riemannian metric.
 Assume that for the induced leafwise metric, all leaves are negatively curved.
 Assume that the foliated geodesic flow of $T^1\F$ preserves a smooth measure.
 Then this measure is totally invariant. \end{maincoro}